Travel tips that go beyond what to pack in a suitcase

 courtesy of Larry Schessel, Clakit Founder

-What you pack in your bag isn’t the only important travel information to know
+What you pack in your suitcase or carry-on bag isn’t the only important travel information you need.

 - If you have a medical condition, such as asthma, diabetes or a severe allergy, you should keep your medication and anything else you may need in one specific spot and let your travel companions know where it is so that they don’t have to waste time digging through your items if an emergency occurs.

 - Try not to put anything in your pockets while traveling, even while going through an airport.
 Not only can your items easily fall out, but it leaves you susceptible to pickpockets especially at check-in areas and security lines where there tend to be a lot of people.